 The Festival also has its own itinerant version, thus stressing the importance of bringing cinema to people, of reducing distances and encouraging promotion in places where cinema has been pushed into the background.
 A public event everybody should enjoy.

-Sixty-two years ago, Argentina welcomed the First Mar del Plata International Film Festival.
+Sixty-three years ago, Argentina welcomed the First Mar del Plata International Film Festival.

 From that first huge step to our present time, the country and the world have witnessed the cinematographic universe’s growth and change.
 New trends, new narratives, new authors have been part of the Festival, leaving their mark and making history.